Z3r0cks/Master_Thesis/thesis/main.typ

   )
 )

-An direct comparison from each floor and different angles.
-The difference between the grey pattern with and without reflection, and the checkerboard with and without interferences not recognizable in this illustrations.
-But for exact measurement, this differences are important.
+A direct comparison from each floor and from different angles.
+The difference between the gray pattern with and without reflection and the checkerboard with and without interference is not visible in these images.
+But these differences are important for accurate measurement.

 #align(
    grid(